-The ICA must be prepared on the assumption that all profits have been distributed and all losses have been collected or are fully receivable
+The ICA must be prepared on the assumption that all profits have been distributed and all losses collected or fully receivable

 Lloyd's will expect all agents to prepare their ICA on the basis that all profits have been distributed unless there is an agreed policy in place not to do so.
 If this is the case it should be clearly stated in the ICA.